Instituting MTSS Leadership in MTSS

 Educators often talk about promoting a “growth mindset” with our students, but get stuck in a “fixed mindset” when it comes to thinking about our teachers and our teams’ needs.
 We forget that teachers really want all of their students to be successful, and they want to be successful, themselves!
 We often approach our staff as if they have already mastered it all (or should have), rather than approaching them as learners, in need of support from us, their leaders.

-Learn about the Branching Minds Infrastructure Coaching Series, that helps school and district leaders streamline and improve their RTI/MTSS practice at the systems-level, helping them to achieve consistent high-fidelity practice, build capacity for educators, and deliver positive outcomes for all students.
+Learn about the Branching Minds Professional Learning Series, which helps school and district leaders streamline and improve their MTSS practice at the systems level, helping them to achieve consistent high-fidelity practice, build capacity for educators, and deliver positive outcomes for all students.

 Related Posts